Taste Review 20 – Haig Club Clubman

 Scottish Grain whisky is distilled in a column still, which allows continuous distillation rather than the batch method of pot stills.
 It also achieves a purer new make, which has removed most of the impurities.
 This makes it smoother, and was responsible for the rise in popularity of whisky in the mid to late 1800’s.
 It wasn’t until 1860 that it was allowed to blend malt and grain whiskies together, although vatting malts and grains separately had gone on for years.
 Allowing blending smoothed out the experience of some of the rougher malts of the time.

 And so we move onto Haig Club Clubman.
 A permanent addition to the range being promoted in a collaboration between David Beckham and Diageo, the owners of the Cameronbridge distillery and media guru Simon Fuller.
+The range was started with Haig Club, which is a little bit more expensive.
 This is a whisky I didn’t really want to review but the circumstances were that it was on offer and it was too good a deal to ignore.

 John Haig opened the Cameronbridge distillery in 1824, just after the 1823 Excise act made distilling of whisky cheaper.
 It is the largest Single Grain Distillery in Europe.